adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 An anchor name must be defined before it is used – see the following section on the `anchorDef` keyword.

-A metric pair can be specified in a number of ways that fall into two patterns.
+A metric pair can be specified in a number of ways but the options fall into two patterns.
 First, as in the examples above, each metric in the pair can be specified separately, with none, either, or both being a `<vmetric>`.
+For
-For example:
+example:

 ```fea
 <anchor 120 -20>